MichaelRBond/twilight-syntax/README.md

 twilight-syntax
 ===============

-Twilight theme for GitHub's Atom IDE.
+A fork of [Cannikin's](https://github.com/cannikin/twilight-syntax) Twilight theme for GitHub's Atom IDE.
+Minor tweaks for personal preferences.
+Removing the background color, I think, makes the theme more appealing in Atom.

 Ported from the Twilight Textmate theme.